NonSpicyBurrito/sonolus-express-demo-memory/README.md

 -   This custom server is NOT production ready, it is meant as a demo.
 -   All repository resources are not kept in memory.
 -   All item info are kept in memory (`sonolus.db`), which allows [sonolus-express](https://github.com/NonSpicyBurrito/sonolus-express) default handlers to do their jobs automatically.
 -   Keeping all item info in memory has non-negligible memory usage cost, and is meant for small to medium scale servers.
-For large scale servers with potentially too many item, it is recommended to implement respective handlers.
+For large scale servers that requires indefinite scaling, see [sonolus-express-demo-dynamic](https://github.com/NonSpicyBurrito/sonolus-express-demo-dynamic).

 ## Building